-What will be expected of me after the development is completed?
+What will be expected of me after I move in?

-There will be monthly maintenance fees that each household will pay.
+There will be monthly condo fees that each household will pay.

-Members will be expected to contribute to the administration, maintenance, and upkeep of the building and grounds (to keep monthly fees as low as possible.)
+Members contribute to the administration, maintenance, and upkeep of the building and grounds (to keep monthly fees as low as possible.)

 All residences are completely self-contained with full kitchens but also share extensive common facilities that are designed for daily use.
-The common house includes such things as a large kitchen and dining room for meals and social gatherings, guest rooms, children’s play area, laundry facilities (supplementary to optional in-home laundry) and workshop.
+The Prairie Spruce common house includes a large kitchen and dining room for meals and social gatherings, guest room, lounge, terraces, laundry facilities (supplementary to optional in-home laundry), workshop, and gardens.

 Do members share meals together?

 The common facilities, and particularly shared meals, are an important aspect of community life for both social and practical reasons.
 However, shared activities are always optional.
 People always have the option of cooking and eating in their own homes.
 Typically about 60% of the members participate in shared meals on a regular basis.

 In existing communities, shared meals can be available from a few nights a month to as many as seven nights per week.